webernhard/contrast_task/README.md

 # contrast_task
-Set a comfortable contrast: black or white bar with adjustable background brightness or or screen brightness only
+Set a comfortable contrast: black or white bar with adjustable background brightness or screen brightness only